 When making a push, ensure that the stroke is gentle and that you don’t rush it.
-If you make the push in a haste, it will produce a long shot that is too high.
+If you make the push haste, it will produce a long shot that is too high.
 The push requires a more delicate and professional touch.
-It is the leading strokes that become more aggressive and in turn, produce more spins.
+It is the leading strokes that become more aggressive and, in turn, produce more spins.

 You can compare pushes to a backspin because this shot usually changes the pace of the game.
-When executing a push you need to be in the right position by keeping your right foot stepping in.
-A push is normally executed when returning low and close shots as the backspin serve.
-Also, your racket position matters especially when considering the force of the backspin that is being sent your way.
+When executing a push, you need to be in the correct position by keeping your right foot stepping in.
+A push is usually executed when returning low and close shots as the backspin serves.
+Also, your racket position matters, especially when considering the force of the backspin that is being sent your way.
 If your opponent serves a heavy backspin, your racket will be at open angle.
-Also, there are two types of pushes in table tennis, the forehand and backhand push.
+Also, there are two types of pushes in table tennis, the forehand and the backhand push.

-The forehand push in table tennis is one of the basic and most important shots in the game.
-It is one of the toughest to execute of the four and would require some practice to perfect this skill.
+The forehand push in table tennis is one of the primary and most important shots in the game.
+It is one of the toughest to execute the four and requires some practice to perfect this skill.
 The forehand shot is used to return short balls and prevent attacking shots from your opponent.

 The backhand push is a favorite among players and an easy shot.
 It acts as a defensive shot to prevent your opponent from further attacking you.
 This type of shot prevents your opponent from making a return shot.

-One of the easiest shots to execute in table tennis is a block.
-It can simply be done by placing the racket in front of the ball so it rebounds back to your opponent with the same force it came with.
+One of the most effortless shots to execute in table tennis is a block.
+It can be done by placing the racket in front of the ball, so it rebounds back to your opponent with the same force it came with.
 One of the benefits of making offensive strokes like this is that it gives little room for your opponent to recover to make a return.
-A block works to your advantage because it uses your opponent’s force against him/her.
+A block works to your advantage because it uses your opponent’s force against them.
 It is usually done after the ball bounces on your side of the table to keep the control and speed of the ball.

-The position of your racket will depend on if it should be in a closed or open angle.
+The position of your racket will depend on if it should be at a closed or open-angle.
 When your opponent sends a heavy topspin, your rack will be closed.
-Most players use a block when there isn’t enough time to make a proper loop or drive.
-If you have good control of the block, you can use it as a good offensive shot.
-Ensure you use your wrist when making a block and it should be facing the direction of the incoming ball.
+Most players use a block when there isn’t enough time to make a good loop or drive.
+If you have reasonable control of the block, you can use it as a good offensive shot.
+Ensure you use your wrist when making a block, and it should be facing the direction of the incoming ball.
 Your footwork also matters and should move towards the area where you intend to hit the ball.

-The block is a stroke that you need to practice more often, mastering this stroke will make it a useful arsenal against your opponent.
+The block is a stroke that you need to practice more often.
+Mastering this stroke will make it a helpful arsenal against your opponent.
 Like the drive and push, there are two basic types of blocks in table tennis:

 - Forehand Block